corduroy420/Youtube-Downloader-Python/README.md

 # YouTube Video Downloader
-A YouTube Video Downloader using the python library pytube!
+A YouTube Video Downloader using the python library pytube and tkinter for the GUI!

 ## About
 You can download any video as an mp4 or mp3 in 1080p or 720p